Photo by Paula Jaume courtesy of Ajuntament de Barcelona (CC BY-NC-ND 4.0)

 5. Welcome the Three Kings

 On January 5th at 18:00, the Three Kings arrive in Barcelona by boat.
 They dock at Port Vell and make their way across the city in a vivid parade of music, dancing, bright costumes and uniquely decorated floats.
-Enjoy the spectacle from the sidelines and prepare to catch the sweets that are thrown into the crowd.
-In preparation for the kings’ arrival, head to the Three Kings Toy Factory at the Fàbrica de Creació Fabra i Coats from December 27th to January 4th for a behind-the-scenes look at how the kings make all their toys.
+Enjoy the spectacle from the sidelines and be ready to catch the sweets that are thrown into the crowd.
+In preparation for the kings’ arrival, head to the Three Kings Toy Factory at the Fàbrica de Creació Fabra i Coats from just after Christmas to January 4th of 5th for a behind-the-scenes look at how the kings make all their toys.
+(2025 dates soon to be announced)